segmentio/segment-docs/src/unify/profiles-sync/tables.md

 > info ""
 > Note that the Profiles Sync schema is different from the Connections Warehouse schema: `<source_name>.<tableName>`.

-If your Profiles space has the same name as a source connected to your Segment Warehouse destination, Segment overwrites data to the Event tables.
+If your space has the same name as a source connected to your Segment Warehouse destination, Segment overwrites data to the Event tables.

 > success ""
-> For more on Profiles Sync logic, table mappings, and data types, download this [Profiles Sync ERD](/docs/profiles/files/ERD.png) or visit [schema evolution and compatibility](/docs/connections/storage/warehouses/schema/#schema-evolution-and-compatibility).
+> For more on Profiles Sync logic, table mappings, and data types, download this [Profiles Sync ERD](/docs/unify/files/ERD.png) or visit [schema evolution and compatibility](/docs/connections/storage/warehouses/schema/#schema-evolution-and-compatibility).

 {% comment %}